Consumer Proposals and Credit Rating

 If you look at your credit card statements, many will tell you that you could be looking at 10, 20, 30 years or more to pay off your balance when making only the minimum monthly payments.
 At this rate of payment, the total cost of borrowing is truly staggering!

 A consumer proposal provides you with a new beginning and the ability to start fresh, including rebuilding your credit rating.

-Yes, a consumer proposal will be reported to your credit report BUT:
+Yes, a consumer proposal will be reported on your credit report BUT:

 - The filing of a consumer proposal immediately “freezes” your credit report.
 The perpetual reporting of any negative information for a further 6 years is stopped.

 - You can begin rebuilding credit as soon as the consumer proposal has been accepted, whereas getting new credit to show positive habits when already loaded in debt will only make your credit score worse.

 - It is removed 3 years from the date that the consumer proposal is paid in full – this means that if you pay off your consumer proposal in 3 years, by year 6, it will be completely removed from your credit.